 &lt;sup>40 Best Practices also identifies the importance of an engaged, effective faculty.
-The effectiveness of full-time and part-time faculty in these types of courses is enhanced by "hiring qualified faculty, providing professional development opportunities, and assigning reasonable workloads."
+The effectiveness of fulltime and part-time faculty in these types of courses is enhanced by "hiring qualified faculty, providing professional development opportunities, and assigning reasonable workloads."
 Best Practices, supra note 1, at 178.

 has changed dramatically over the past several decades, and it is expected to continue to change in response to changes in the delivery of health care in America and other external forces.
-For example, after the certificate program began, the American Health Lawyers Association (AHLA) issued recommendations for developing a health law foundation for law students.41 For the most part, GSU's required classes align with the AHLA's recommendations with respect to topics required to develop a foundation for health law students.
+For example, after the certificate program began, the American Health Lawyers Association (AHLA) issued recommendations for developing a health law foundation for law students.
+For the most part, GSU's required classes align with the AHLA's recommendations with respect to topics required to develop a foundation for health law students.
 However, there are a few health law topics not covered in the required courses.
-For example, the required courses do not directly cover life sciences and the Food and Drug Administration, but students may choose among electives that do.43 The AHLA also suggested requiring a course in labor and employment,44 which is not currently required for the GSU certificate.
+For example, the required courses do not directly cover life sciences and the Food and Drug Administration, but students may choose among electives that do.
+The AHLA also suggested requiring a course in labor and employment, which is not currently required for the GSU certificate.
 However, the law curriculum contains a variety of labor and employment courses relevant to health law settings that students may take, and the requirements are sufficiently flexible to permit students to take such a class.
 However, GSU will consider whether changes are necessary in light of the AHLA recent recommendations.
 If GSU does not change its requirements, the AHLA's recommendations can be incorporated into student advisement to provide better guidance to them about what courses employers might like to see.
-Similarly, the AHLA
+Similarly, the AHLA recommended covering the importance and limitations of public health law, including laws relating to vaccinations, tobacco control, and others.
+While these topics are covered in several of the public health and in some of the bioethics offerings, not all certificate students are guaranteed to study these topics.
+Requirements could be revised, or GSU could offer a blended bioethics and public health course that ensures coverage for all students.
+Periodic assessment of offerings provides the opportunity to make appropriate changes and keep pace with the knowledge, skills, and values students need.

 &lt;sup>41 AHLA MANUAL, supra note 13.

-&lt;sup>42 Id. at 12-13.
+Id. at 12-13.

+Id.
+Id. at 14.